TheRakeshPurohit/codewarrior/README.md

 $ git clone https://github.com/CoolerVoid/codewarrior/; cd CodeWarrior
 $ make
 ```
-For example, if you need to create your cert and load...
+For example, if you need to create your cert and load, remember, following production context, I don`t recommend self-signed cert.
 ```
 $ cd cert; openssl req  -nodes -new -x509  -keyout key.pem -out cert.pem
 $ cd ..
 ```
-Note: use the name key.pem and cert.pem...because codewarrior use this file names to load resources.
+Note: use the name key.pem and cert.pem, because codewarrior use this file names to load resources in directory cert/.
+For secure cert use letsencrypt service https://letsencrypt.org

 Execute don't do "cd bin; ./warrior", follow example:
 ```